aloramiaa/is-a-dev_factory/README.md

    - Set the Authorization callback URL to `http://localhost:3000/api/auth/callback/github`
    - Copy the Client ID and Client Secret

+   > **GitHub OAuth Scopes**: This application requests the minimum permissions required:
+   > - `read:user`: Required to access your GitHub username for domain registration and attribution
+   > - `user:email`: Needed to include your email in domain registration (required by is-a.dev)
+   > - `public_repo`: Allows creating forks, branches, and pull requests to the public is-a.dev repository

 4. **Configure environment variables**
    - Copy `.env.local.example` to `.env.local` (or create a new `.env.local` file)
    - Fill in the required values: